Please click HERE for St Mary’s information on Soft Rcycling

 · You’re invited to join our Fellowship Study Group as we focus on the environment; see details in this newsletter

-· We have our ’Festival of Creation’ on 2/3 October this year and hope you will join in as a visitor, exhibitor or both.
+· We have our ’Festival of Creation’ 24th & 25th September this year and hope you will join in as a visitor, exhibitor or both.
+Our theme this year is ‘All things great and small’ .
 Confirmed exhibitors include the Alternative Quilt group and Garland Junior School.
 We are talking to several other groups and hope to include an activity that will allow you to be creative and “speak up” (see below!) to your MP.
 Please talk to Alison Eves if you have an idea or belong to a group who would like to take part in this festival

 So where to from here?